 When sales managers communicate with their sales representatives, especially during performance appraisals, they should use language that is specific and not vague.
 Masking the truth doesn’t help people develop.
 Be straightforward, simple, honest, open, and sincere.
 It has a profound effect on your sales team’s performance.

 7. Offer an equitable compensation plan.

 Reasonable goals and transparent communications will help people understand how they are being rewarded for their efforts.
-For managing sales teams successfully, the system should reward the sales representatives fairly and provide equitable compensation.
-Otherwise, do not expect dedication nor commitment from the team.
+To manage sales teams successfully, the system should reward the sales representatives fairly and provide equitable compensation.
+Otherwise, do not expect dedication or commitment from the team.